keiakihito/BackpackAzureApp/AzureDeplyInstruction.md

 - GitHub repository set up (e.g., `BackpackAzureApp`)
 - Azure account (Azure for Students OK)
 - Local project includes Dockerfile and `appsettings.Development.json`
+- Note: Make suer copy ConnectionString to appsettings.Developmpment.json with PASSWORD.
+Azure portal has a placeholder {your_password}.
 ---

 ## ✅ Step 1: Containerize the app with Docker